Alzheimer's Documentary Series

 And so I'm like, "I wanna be with those people."

-So, National Council of Dementia Minds started with me and another friend and eight people living with dementia.
+So National Council of Dementia Minds started with me and another friend and eight people living with dementia.

 So we said we have to develop advocates.

-And so that's part of what we do, We develop advocates through a peer mentoring education, freaking awesome system, it's a Zoom community, friendship.
+We develop advocates through a peer mentoring, education, freaking awesome system.

 We go out, we create videos, we do education.